 By the time visible stress appears on a competitor's NDVI map, yield damage has already begun and the treatment window is closing — leaving growers managing losses rather than preventing them.

-Competitor platforms rely on proprietary stress indices.
+Competitor platforms rely on generic stress indices like NDVI.
 None publish peer-reviewed disease-detection benchmarks because the underlying multispectral hardware cannot resolve individual pathogens.

 Underpinned by $220B in annual global plant disease losses and $250B in global agrochemical spend — inefficiency Pixal 3D converts into precision.